-But even in virgins the clitoris can become enlarged and active, if they themselves are in the habit of applying local friction-in other words, of practising masturbation (or sexual self-relief).
+But even in virgins the clitoris can become enlarged and active, if they themselves are in the habit of applying local friction-in other words, of practising masturbation (or sexual self-relief),

-Between the gland and the prepuce of the clitoris on the sides of the frenulum is the preputial sack (in the lower part of the white space in Plate I.) In the sack, in the tiny folds of the prepuce, is found a greasy secretion, the white fluid smegma clitoridis, which, if not carefully removed, solidifies and becomes almost flaky.
+Between the gland and the prepuce of the clitoris on the sides of the frenulum is the preputial sack (in the lower part of the white space in Plate I.).
+In this sack, in the tiny folds of the prepuce, is found a greasy secretion, the white fluid smegma clitoridis, which, if not carefully removed, solidifies and becomes almost flaky.
 This substance has a certain importance (which is not nearly enough emphasised) as the result of its chemical composition.
-It contains ingredients belonging to the same acid type as valerian: for instance, capric acid, and especially the capryllic group $(C_8H{18}O_2)$.
+It contains ingredients belonging to the same acid type as valerian: for instance, capric acid, and especially the capryllic group (C8H16O2).

 The significance of these components will immediately be clear to the lay reader if he realises that such acids may, on the one hand, have pronouncedly pleasant specific odours-for instance, like that of fresh pineapple pulp; but, on the other hand, are also responsible for the stench of rotten cheeses and the peculiar unpleasantness of profusely perspiring feet!
 And the "pineapple" scent can quickly change to something very different in the processes following exposure to the air.
-The smegma clitoridis is mainly responsible for the specific feminine genital odour, with all its personal nuances and semitones.
-There is a certain, though limited, attractive and selective function in this humble product, for if secreted in a moderate amount, and exhaling a very faint yet fresh odour, it can have a distinct appeal to the opposite sex.
+The smegma clitoridis is mainly responsible for the specific feminine genital odour, with all its personal nuances and semitones.2 There is a certain, though limited, attractive and determined by acids of the capryl type.